 Already the largest segment of the U.S. labor force, Millennials aren’t keen to be interviewed for a good job so much as they’re determined to find the right fit for their skills, personality, lifestyle, and values.
 According to Inc. magazine’s recent roundup of hiring trends, with data provided by Glassdoor for Employers, Millennials are …

 - More likely to accept a lower salary than a boring job.
 64 per cent would rather make $40K a year doing work they love instead of $100K a year not being challenged.

 - Searching for the right fit.
 Career potential matters to Millennials.
 People and culture matter more, though: nearly 80 per cent ranked it as their top priority in looking for a new job.

 - More skeptical than other candidates.
 65 percent say they’re less likely to believe company workplace claims than they were in 2011.

 The message?
 Treat your Millennial candidates like they’re in a sales pipeline; aim to learn everything you can about the best candidates before you get into the room to talk about a possible partnership…just like you would if you were walking into a sales meeting with a potential customer.

-Candidates have only a handful of ways to interact with your business before taking an offer.
+Candidates have only a handful of ways to interact with your business before making an offer.
 To win the war for the best candidates, you’ll want to ensure a memorable experience at each of these seven “touchpoints” in the interview process.